ritik872000/ritik872000/README.md

 # Hello, World!👋

 ## 👨🏻‍💻 About me
-- 🎓 &nbsp; Studying Computer Engineering at MMCOE, Pune.
+- 🔭 I’m currently working on a Chatbot.
+- 🌱 I’m currently learning Natural Language Processing.
+- 👯 I’m looking to collaborate on ML/DL Projects.
-- 🌱 &nbsp; Learning more about Machine Learning, Deep Learning and NLP.
+- 💬 Ask me about Machine Learning.
-- 😁 &nbsp; Vice Chairman of ISTE SC MMCOE.
+- 📫 How to reach me: ritikkesharwani3@gmail.com

 ## 🔧 Tools and Technologies